I felt Nicki’s pain. Sometimes as writers we get so caught up in being perfect or having that perfect post that we never hit publish.

-In the past it taken me hours to write one post but now I write posts in 20 minutes or less.
-Here are a few things that helped me get over those hour long posts.
+In the past it taken me days to write one post but now I write much faster.
+Here are a few things that helped me with long posts.

 Get Research Done Ahead Of Time